bodhiconnolly/bodhiconnolly.github.io/_posts/2015-02-14-uqx-lightboard.md

 published: true
 ---

-One of the goals of the University of Queensland's learning innovation lab <a href="">where I spent my summer</a> is creating engaging videos for <a href="https://www.edx.org/school/uqx">MOOCs</a> and the <a href="http://www.uq.edu.au/tediteach/flipped-classroom/what-is-fc.html">flipped classroom</a>.
+One of the goals of the University of Queensland's learning innovation lab <a href="{{site.baseurl}}/uqx/2015/02/13/uqx.html">where I spent my summer</a> is creating engaging videos for <a href="https://www.edx.org/school/uqx">MOOCs</a> and the <a href="http://www.uq.edu.au/tediteach/flipped-classroom/what-is-fc.html">flipped classroom</a>.
 We have a multiplicity of tools to accomplish this, from basics like chroma keys and tablets to advanced 3D animation, but we're always looking for more tricks to put up our sleeve.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/aHt9C5rb-Wg" frameborder="0" allowfullscreen></iframe>